grompe/BTWTweak/patcher/readme.txt

   signs, beds, beacons and cocoa beans.
 This was missing since BTW 4.A9.

 - If CraftGuide is found in the minecraft.jar, it will be patched so it will show BTW recipes again in BTW 4.AAAAAAAAAAHHHH and later.
-Note that some recipes shown in there are outdated as they aren't loaded from BTW itself.
+Note: a couple of recipes shown in there are outdated as they aren't loaded from BTW itself.

+- Added integration with CraftGuide, which means recipes involving chopping, baiting, knitting, piston packing and villager trading will be displayed.

 - Added F9 key to increase system brightness up to three times; F10 to reset.